gnafit/gna/doc/source/inputs.rst

   -- fit first_analysis_minimizer

-Try to concatenate all thet commands into one string and run to get the following result::
+Try to concatenate all commands into one string and run to get the following result::

   Namespace(cpu=0.0068070000000002295, errors=array([ 11.56782544,   4.35315588]), fun=8.597269993657244, maxcv=0.01, nfev=35L, success=True, wall=0.006793022155761719, x=array([ 44.06893665,   5.1389115 ]))